-The CRC is offering MSc and PhD bursaries for 2022.
-Successful applicants will be supervised by Prof Mario Santos, Prof Roy Maartens, Prof Lerothodi Leeuw, Dr Ed Elson or Dr Michelle Lochner, on cutting-edge projects described briefly below.
-The available topics cover the Key Science goals of the SKA in cosmology and galaxy evolution - which have synergies with the science goals of the major upcoming optical/ infrared surveys, such as DESI, Euclid and LSST.
+The CRC is offering MSc and PhD bursaries for 2023.
+Successful applicants will be supervised by the team of CRC staff - Dr Ed Elson, Prof Lerothodi Leeuw, Dr Michelle Lochner, Prof Roy Maartens, Prof Mario Santos, Prof Russ Taylor - on cutting-edge projects described briefly below.
+The available topics cover the Key Science goals of the SKA in cosmology and galaxy evolution - which are closely linked to the science goals of the major upcoming optical/ infrared surveys, such as DESI, LSST and Euclid.

-Students also have the possibility to be co-supervised by UWC IDIA researchers Prof Russ Taylor and Prof Mattia Vaccari, and by visiting Professors Romeel Davé (University of Edinburgh), Matt Jarvis (Oxford University), Stefano Camera (University of Turin), Phil Bull, Chris Clarkson and Alkistis Pourtsidou (Queen Mary University of London).
-Students will also have opportunities to spend time in institutions abroad (depending on the pandemic), in particular the ones just mentioned.
+Students also have the possibility to be co-supervised by visiting professors Romeel Davé and Alkistis Pourtsidou (University of Edinburgh), Andrew Baker (Rutgers University), Matt Jarvis (Oxford University), Chris Clarkson (Queen Mary University of London), Stefano Camera (University of Turin), and Phil Bull (University of Manchester).

+CRC students have opportunities to spend time in institutions abroad (depending on travel restrictions), in particular the ones just mentioned.
+Our research depends critically on data science and CRC students have access to the resources of our partner IDIA (Inter-University Institute for Data Intensive Astronomy) at UWC (www.idia.ac.za).